 According to Cushman & Wakefield in Q1 2024, UK hotel investors transacted approximately £1.7 billion in real estate, a 138% surge from Q1 2023, with Ninety-three properties across the UK, totalling approximately 7,600 rooms transacted.

 CAPITAL DEPLOYMENT

 - Private buyers completed 69% of deals.

 - 23% were public investors.

-- 8% from institutional capital.
+- •8% from institutional capital.

-- •Throughout the quarter, London dominated major deals by volume, constituting 60% of transactions.
-However, London is not of interest to us as the cost of entry is extremely high and dividend low.
+- London is not of interest to us as the cost of entry is extremely high and dividend low.

-- These transactions highlight the ongoing interest in office-to-hotel conversion projects, which remain a significant portion of deal flow.
+- portion of deal flow.